|

 were left feeling empty and lazy.
 You did not experience religion as a matter

-of real love.
-Now, by the grace of God, you have the oportunity to embrace
+But now, by the grace of God, you

 |